cotonne/cotonne.github.io/_posts/2018-06-22-how-to-fix-vulnerabilities.md

 # Why does it happen to me?

 Different principles from secure by design principles should have been applied
- - **Trust cautiously**: we have not imagined that the user or someone could send use invalid or dangerous values
+ - **Trust cautiously**: we have not imagined that the user or someone could send use invalid or dangerous values.
+We should have been more suspicious when we received data.
  - **Least privilege**: our application has too many rights.
 The application should not have been able to access other folders except the upload folder.
 Even in this case, we need to check the rights of a user to access a file (**Complete Mediation**)
  - **Defense in depth**: we should have designed our application to have many lines of defense.
 For example, we can use some controls in the code **and** a specific user to restrict rights of the application
  - **KISS**: the codebase was complex.
 Security vulnerabilities are a pay off of technical debt.
 You need to constantly invest in the remediation of the debt even for end-of-life applications.
 New vulnerabilities are discovered every day.
 So even if your application is safe today, it doesn't mean it will be safe tomorrow.